Skip to main content

 What Does the CSD Do?

 The Big Bear City Community Services District provides water distribution, wastewater collection, and solid waste services to nearly 6,000 customers in East Valley.
-Through the Big Bear Fire Authority joint powers agreement, CSD board members also help govern fire and paramedic services for the entire Big Bear Valley.

-The CSD supplies and distributes water throughout Big Bear City, monitors water quality, and operates the wastewater collection system that connects to regional treatment facilities.
+WastewaterThe CSD operates the wastewater collection system that serves East Valley homes and businesses and connects to regional treatment facilities.

-For over 45 years, the CSD has provided residential trash collection, recycling programs, green waste services, and household hazardous waste disposal for East Valley residents.
+Solid WasteFor over 45 years, the CSD has provided residential trash collection, recycling programs, green waste services, and household hazardous waste disposal for East Valley residents.

 Who Is Andrew Sauer?

-Andrew Sauer is a software developer and Eagle Scout who has lived in Big Bear City's East Valley for five years.
+Andrew Sauer is a software developer and Eagle Scout who has lived in Big Bear City's East Valley for 6+ years.
 He currently serves on two local boards — the Big Bear Area Regional Wastewater Agency (BBARWA) and the Sugarloaf Property Owners Association — and previously served on the San Gorgonio Wilderness Association board.

 I've been coming to Big Bear for nearly two decades.
-My wife and family made it our permanent home five years ago.
+My wife and family made it our permanent home 6+ years ago.
 When we first visited, we were struck by something you notice immediately: this is a real community.
 People know their neighbors.
 The mountains and wilderness are part of daily life here.

 Since moving here, I've come to understand that mountain communities face unique challenges.
 We're isolated.
 Services that urban areas take for granted - reliable water, wastewater treatment, waste collection - require more careful planning and investment.